Planning Maps / Areas / Newcastle / Newcastle

 Does Newcastle have a train station?

 Yes - Newcastle has 4 train stations: Civic Light Rail, Crown Street Light Rail, Honeysuckle Light Rail, Newcastle Beach Light Rail.
-The suburb is served by 39 bus stops and 7 ferry terminals.
+It is also served by 39 bus stops and 7 ferry terminals.

 Do I need a planning report for a Newcastle property?